Beth Levine (physician)

 Beth Cindy Levine (April 7, 1960 – June 15, 2020) was an American microbiologist.
 She was an investigator at the Howard Hughes Medical Institute (HHMI), Professor of Internal Medicine and Microbiology, Director of the Center for Autophagy Research and Charles Cameron Sprague Distinguished Chair in Biomedical Sciences at the University of Texas Southwestern Medical Center.
 She specialized in the field of autophagy; more specifically in its regulation and its role in diverse diseases, including cancer and infectious diseases.
 Levine was described as a pioneer in the field of modern mammalian autophagy.

 Biography

-Beth Levine was born on April 7, 1960 in Newark, New Jersey.
+Beth Levine was born on April 7, 1960, in Newark, New Jersey.
 She grew up in New Jersey with older brothers, before graduating high school a year early.
-Levine died at home on June 15, 2020 from breast cancer.
-She is survived by her husband, Milton Packer, and children Rachel and Ben.
+Levine died at home on June 15, 2020, from breast cancer.

 Education

 Beth Levine graduated magna cum laude in 1981 with a bachelor's degree in French studies from Brown University.
 She then went on to complete her M.D. at Cornell University Medical College, New York.
 She completed her internship and residency in Internal Medicine at Mount Sinai Hospital in New York City.
 While there, she published a study called "Elevated Circulating Levels of Tumor Necrosis Factor in Severe Chronic Heart Failure" with her future husband and cardiologist Dr. Milton Packer.
 She completed her fellowship in "infectious diseases and the pathogenesis of neurotropic viruses" at Johns Hopkins University, Baltimore.